 The Argentina soccer team, last year's World Cup winners received an all-round beating by West Germany on Wednesday (12 September).

-The Argentina soccer team, last year's World Cup winners received an all-round beating by West Germany on Wednesday (12 September).
+Background: The Argentina soccer team, last year's World Cup winners received an all-round beating by West Germany on Wednesday (12 September).
 West Germany was deposed as World Champions when Argentina took the title.
 Although the score was two to one, with the exception of experienced Argentina Internationals Daniel Passarella and Amrico Gallego, the visitors were made to look like novices.
 Passarella and Gallego were the only players fielded from the Argentina World Cup winning team.

 SYNOPSIS: Argentina, wearing black shorts and playing left to right, took a cautious approach from the kick off.
 Until this match they had been unbeaten in their European tour but their wins were not the crushing victories of a world champion team.